Is Waiting for 3% Mortgage Rates the Right Move? Here’s What I’ve Been Seeing

 Lately, I’ve had more and more conversations with renters and first-time buyers who tell me the same thing: “I’m just going to wait until mortgage rates go back down, maybe around 3%, before I think about buying.”

 That’s a totally valid concern.
 In fact, a new report from BMO backs this up, showing that nearly 1 in 4 potential buyers are holding off on buying until rates fall below 3%—even though economists are saying that’s not likely to happen any time soon.
-You can read the full article here.

-But here’s what I’ve been thinking (and talking about with clients): Is waiting for that perfect rate actually helping, or could it be holding you back?
+But here’s what I’ve been thinking (and talking about with clients): Is waiting for that perfect rate helping, or could it be holding you back?

 The Bigger Picture